sudosoph/docs/content/tutorials/overview/dns-options.md

 section.io uses DNS to route requests to the most appropriate datacenter.

-In the usual case, users configure a CNAME record to point their traffic to their Application Edge, just like a legacy CDN.
+When you sign up for section.io, you configure a CNAME record to point your traffic to our Application Edge, just like a legacy CDN.

 section.io also includes a global anycast DNS network with all plans.
 This can be useful if you run your site as a bare domain.